EPCCed/eidf-docs/docs/services/s3/getting-started.md

 curl -O https://s3.eidf.ac.uk/eidf198-highres-snapshots-sublayer-dns-tbl-re2400/data.zarr/statistics/ww/c/9/0/0
 ```

-### Read from public buckets in the EIDF Data Publishing Service using the AWS CLI
+### Read from public buckets in the EIDF Data Publishing Service via the AWS CLI

 Examples of using the AWS CLI to read from public buckets in the EIDF Data Publishing Service using the AWS CLI are as follows.